kdenalxandr/boston-celtics-r-analysis/README.md

 # boston-celtics-r-analysis
 Exploring Boston Celtics Stats with R
 # Boston Celtics Player Analysis 2024-2025 Season from Start to Christmas
 This analysis contains a project I did on the Boston Celtics current 2024-2025 season from the start up until Christmas.
 This data has NOT been updated since.
 However, I wanted to analyze how the team was peforming up until that point in time.
-This project demonstrates my ability to data mine with R, data wrangling and exploratory visualization in my early stages of my career.
+This project demonstrates my ability to data mine with R, data wrangling and exploratory visualization in the early stages of my career building skills.

 ## Why I Did This
 I wanted to apply R programming using a real-world data set and improve my ability to